nellore/vickitrix/README.md

 If you use this software, you're making and/or losing money because someone or something you probably don't know tweeted, which is totally crazy.
 Don't take risks with money you can't afford to lose.

 This software is supplied "as is" without any warranties or support.
+I assume no liability or responsibility for use of the software.